anurag5040/NotifyNow/README.md

 The purpose of this tool is to help students in getting regular updates and relieving them from the burden of logging again and again to the academic portal.

 # Features
-Broadcast new updates directly to user's Whatsapp Id and always keep them updated without missing any crucial info.
+It broadcasts new updates directly to user's Whatsapp Id and always keep them updated without missing any crucial info.

 -Instant updates
 -Provides doucument link of the new notification